How Modern Web Works With Search Engines.

 Nailing the Keywords:

 As an example, imagine you run a landscape gardening business in Melbourne.
-If your business website looks great and has good information and contact details then that’s an important start.
-If you have social media links and links to other local businesses then, again, you’re going to see some results.
-But if the keyword strategy has not been properly researched and integrated, then you could be losing out from the search engines.
-If you have mentioned how great your landscaping experience is and included words such as ‘gardener’, but failed to point out a few times that Melbourne is where it’s happening, then you are losing countless customers who search for ‘gardener in Melbourne’.
+If your business website looks great and has good information and contact details, then that’s an important start.
+If you have social media links and links to other local businesses, then, again, you’re going to see some results.
+But if the keyword strategy has not been adequately researched and integrated, you could lose out on the search engines.
+If you have mentioned how great your landscaping experience is and included words such as ‘gardener’ but failed to point out a few times that Melbourne is where it’s happening, then you are losing countless customers who search for ‘gardener in Melbourne.’

 Eye for Detail:

-This attention to detail can go much further than that, to include variations around relevant themes based on proper keyword research.
-It’s not just about what you’re offering, but also about what people are actually typing into their search engines.
-Researching and analysing keywords can also help you focus your content and help define your information presentation.
+This attention to detail can go much further than that to include variations around relevant themes based on proper keyword research.
+It’s not just about what you’re offering but also what people are typing into their search engines.
+Researching and analyzing keywords can also help you focus your content and help define your information presentation.
 Google has two good free tools for developing keywords.
-Google Adwords has an external keyword tool that is available to everyone, whilst Google’s Zeitgeist provides insight into global, regional, past and present search trends.
+Google Adwords has an external keyword tool available to everyone, while Google’s Zeitgeist provides insight into global, regional, past, and present search trends.

-Clearly knowing which keywords to use and how to use them will benefit your whole SEO campaign immeasurably, and you can’t underestimate the power of slight changes with these things.
-Correct search engine optimisation using thorough and up-to-date keyword research can be the difference between failure or success for many business websites.
-After all, if you are not being found by the right people, then your business website (and hence your business) could struggle.
-Using the correct SEO and keyword techniques, however, it may flourish and grow.
+Knowing which keywords to use and how to use them will greatly benefit your whole SEO campaign, and you can’t underestimate the power of slight changes with these things.
+Correct search engine optimization using thorough and up-to-date keyword research can be the difference between failure and success for many business websites.
+After all, if the right people are not finding you, then your business website (and hence your business) could struggle.
+However, using the correct SEO and keyword techniques may flourish and grow.